dmhenaopa/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## :pencil2: Shell I/O redirections and filters
-This folder contains some useful scripts with basis Shell commands to navigate the filesystem, change directories, list the files (incluided hidden files), use of arguments with the commands, manipulate files and search information about the usage of some of this commands.
+This folder contains some useful scripts with basis Shell commands to display a line or more of text, how to concatenate files and print on the standard output, how to reverse a string, how to remove sections from each line o.
 Some of the commands used in this scripts:

 | Scripts for |Commands used|
 |--|--|